Frequently Asked Questions

 Most of our floor system are designed to leave the skirting boards on but if we have to take them off We will reinstate the skirting boards.

-How much height am i going to lose?
+How much height am I going to lose?

-Our systems range from 0mm up to 42mm
+Our systems range from 0mm up to 42mm.

-Will i need to remove the floorboards?
+Will we need to remove the floorboards?

 we would advise to insulate under the floor so yes we would take the floor boards up but we do offer systems that you dont have to take your floorboard up.

-Do i have to trim my door?
+Do we have to trim my door?

 Depends on the system that you are fitting but if we need to trim the door we will take care of that for you.

-will adding carpet and underlay sound proof my floor?
+Will adding carpet and underlay sound proof my floor?

-No but a good quailty underlay and carpet will improve the sound from a hard floor but with a system it will give you your desired result.
+No, but a good quailty underlay and carpet will improve the sound from a hard floor but with a system it will give you your desired result.

 Secondary Glazing Q&As